 He lasts a full six weeks in retirement before he shares his next idea with me.
 But I’m not telling.

 Finbarr had neither cold water nor jellyfish in the North Channel.
 He took a calculated risk based on training and his known capability to go early and he didn’t even have to fall back on his cold expertise.
 Yet his North Channel was unexpectedly tough, because sometimes the biggest challenge is ourselves.
-Two weeks later, though the weather stayed warm, a highly experienced Channel swimmer was pulled semi-conscious from the water.
+Two weeks later, though the weather stayed warm, an experienced English Channel swimmer was alledgedly pulled semi-conscious from the water.
 The water temperature had dropped five degrees.

 Two weeks after Fin’s swim, he said”it means something to me, I just don’t know what yet“.
 I know he was surprised, even shocked, how much it had hurt mentally, and how hard it was.
 For years he’d joked how he’d forgotten his English Channel solo, but said after his North Channel that he’d remembered during the swim when memories of difficulty returned.
 It’s the nature of pain that we must as animals forget it when it’s not present, otherwise any species would never survive.

 The mystery of the North Channel has been evaporating for the past couple of seasons.
 Aspirants no longer need to be successful English Channel soloists, and some North channel swimmers have recently completed it at their first marathon swim.
 The people approaching the North Channel already now include some less than experienced individuals, such as the one who though they could get on the boat to feed and wanted an artist on board to paint them while another crew member played the flute.
-I am not making that up.
-Like the swimmer pulled semi-conscious from the water, this also happened in the early 2014 season after Fin’s swim.
+This also happened in the 2014 season after Fin’s swim.